 What are the best sports games on the PS4?
 Whether you’re a die-hard footie aficionado or a casual basketball watcher, there’s no question that sports games are among the most popular on consoles these days.
-Whether it’s hardcore simulations or more arcade-like adaptations, we’ve compiled the very best sports games on the PlayStation 4 – and you can enjoy pretty much all of them without having to break a sweat.
+Whether it’s hardcore simulations or more arcade-like adaptations, we’ve compiled the very best sports games on the PlayStation 4 – and you can enjoy practically all of them without having to break a sweat.
 Of course, if motorsport is more your thing, then be sure to refer to our Best PS4 Racing Games guide.

 Inspired by EA’s old SEGA Genesis game, Mutant Football League adopts an apocalyptic look at gridiron, where quaterbacks can quite literally be slaughtered when sacked.
 It’s buggy and imbalanced, but American football fans will appreciate the use of puns, while the fast-paced arcade action harks back to the halcyon days of NFL Blitz.

 Much like NBA 2K Playgrounds 2, publisher 2K Sports joined the project towards the end of The Golf Club 2019’s development cycle.
-In this instance, HB Studios also had to shoehorn in the PGA Tour license, which it acquired midway through production as well.
+In this instance, HB Studios had to shoehorn in the PGA Tour license, which it acquired midway through production.
 It’s a testament to the overall quality of The Golf Club’s gameplay that this instalment is still so entertaining, then – but future iterations should really drive this franchise up this list like a particularly sweet tee off shot.

 There’s no Skate 4 on the PS4 (yet) and the less said about Tony Hawk the better, which means that Roll7’s OlliOlli 2: Welcome to Olliwood is just about your only real skateboarding option this generation.
 Fortunately, the sequel’s stick flicking controls feel just as tactile as in the original, and with more combo options and challenges than ever before, working your way through this two-dimensional title is anything but a grind.